syncfusion-content/winui-docs/winui/Pyramid-Chart/Appearance.md

 # Appearance in WinUI Chart (SfPyramidChart)

-The appearance of [SfPyramidChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfPyramidChart.html) can be customized by using the predefined palettes, custom palettes and gradient, which allows to enrich the application.
+The appearance of the [SfPyramidChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfPyramidChart.html)  can be customized by using the predefined palette, custom palette, and gradient which allows enriching the application.

 ## Predefined PaletteBrushes

-Currently, [SfPyramidChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfPyramidChart.html) supports only one predefined [PaletteBrushes]() and it is the default palette for SfPyramidChart.
-The following screenshot shows the default appearance of pyramid chart.
+Currently, the [SfPyramidChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfPyramidChart.html) supports only one predefined [PaletteBrushes]() and it is the default brushes for the SfPyramidChart.
+The following screenshot shows the default appearance of the pyramid chart.

 {% tabs %}